sandstreamdev/std/README.md

 ##### Questions

-- How to check if two object are equal?
+- How to check if two objects are equal?
 - How to check deep object equality?

 #### every